esperanca/personal_website/src/posts/weeknotes-36.md

 ## Things I've learned

-### Doomscrolling makes you sad
+### Doomscrolling makes you mad (and sad)

 The Capitol racist incidents this week and the advance of the new virus variant in the UK impacted me a lot.
 The lesson for the week is that I am responsible to control my anxiety and news intake.
+I will take this more serious - goal for the year is more offline time.

 ### Politeness, facework and voice